globalnomad/quickCUE/README.md

 ## Getting Started

+1. Download quickCUE-vx.x.x.zip from the [releases page](https://github.com/globalnomad/quickCUE/releases).
-1. Run quickCUE.exe in the folder you extracted from the zip.
+2. Run quickCUE.exe in the folder you extracted from the zip.
-2. Select audio file to automatically fill Artist, Title, Year, Genre, and Filename fields used in the CUE header. *(optional)*
+3. Select audio file to automatically fill Artist, Title, Year, Genre, and Filename fields used in the CUE header. *(optional)*
-3. Import a label file (a file with a list of cue times) exported from <a href="https://www.audacityteam.org/" title="Audacity" target="_blank">Audacity</a>. *(optional)*
+4. Import a label file (a file with a list of cue times) exported from <a href="https://www.audacityteam.org/" title="Audacity" target="_blank">Audacity</a>. *(optional)*
-4. Paste either a link to a 1001tracklists page or your own tracklist following formatting rules (see [Formatting Help](#formatting-help)).
+5. Paste either a link to a 1001tracklists page or your own tracklist following formatting rules (see [Formatting Help](#formatting-help)).
-5. Select quickCUE to immediately make the CUE without verifying imported information.
+6. Select quickCUE to immediately make the CUE without verifying imported information.
 Otherwise, select Verify CUE.
-6. Manually adjust individual cues and track information.
+7. Manually adjust individual cues and track information.
 You can also adjust all cues earlier or later by a fixed amount.
-7. Confirm and save.
+8. Confirm and save.

 ### Prerequisites